Vertigo dizziness can turn your world upside down but there is a chiropractic solution; it's not adjustment of the cervical spine.

 can make you extremely giddy.
 In fact, hope that it does, because then you have highly and simply treatable BPPV.

-If you have neck pain, or have had neck surgery, this test should NOT be done.
+If you have neck pain, or have had cervical surgery, this test should not be done.

 The treatment of vertigo dizziness is simple, but must be done in a precise manner, determined by which canal is filled with debris.
 Thus it can only be done after careful testing.
 Having said that 92% of the time, the posterior semi-circular canal is the villain of the peace.

 You will feel uncomfortable, and occasionally awful after the procedure.
 You should not drive yourself home.
-However, it is almost always successful, often immediately, always within a week.
+However, it is almost always successful, often immediately, usually within a week.